calaldees/teachingWorkshops/teacherEducation/ks5.md

 History of the A-Level
 ----------------------

+* Pre 2000
-* Pre 2000 - Overlap between ICT and Computing as a single subject
+    * ICT and Computing were a single subject
 * 2000-ish
     * A-Level ICT (aka Office Management Studies) was split into a separate subject
     * 50% AS - 50% A2
-    * AS used to be really easy (because could not rely on any previous learning in the curriculum)
+    * AS used to be really easy (No GCSE existed - could not rely on any previous learning in the curriculum)
     * A2 Practical project (30% of A2 -> 15% of A-Level) - was utterly ridiculous difficulty - the jump was too great
         * Beginning of AS - knowing nothing -> end of A2 program complete GUI system for user.
         * Most students failed this